Al Adamson: Film career

 When a friend in the business sold Sherman the rights to an unfinished Filipino horror movie, he let Adamson shoot additional footage which was inserted into the film and starred Robert Dix, Vicki Volante, and John Carradine to pad out the running time.
 The film was re-titled Horror of the Blood Monsters, and noted comic book artist Neal Adams designed a lurid poster for it, which helped sell the film to drive-in theaters.
 Since the original film was in black-and-white, Adamson had the whole film tinted in various colors and advertised the film as being made in a new process called Spectrum X. Sherman also hired artist Gray Morrow to design a number of their horror film posters, all of which were very graphic and "over the top".

-Adamson even created a western-horror hybrid film with his Five Bloody Graves (1969), which starred Robert Dix, John Carradine and Scott Brady, and inserted a number of ultra-violent scenes (savage Indian attacks, rapes, shootings and torture) into what would have just been a mediocre western, and even included narration scenes, with actor Gene Raymond playing "Death".
+Adamson created a western-horror hybrid film with his Five Bloody Graves (1969), which starred Robert Dix, John Carradine and Scott Brady, and inserted a number of ultra-violent scenes (savage Indian attacks, rapes, shootings and torture), and included narration scenes, with actor Gene Raymond playing "Death".
 Adamson filmed some of his movies at the Spahn Ranch in southern California (the adopted home of the notorious Manson Family), such as The Female Bunch (1969) and Angels' Wild Women (1972).

 Later career

 In 1975, with the biker film genre fizzling out, Sam Sherman talked Adamson into directing some softcore porn films to cash in on the then-popular stewardess film craze, The Naughty Stewardesses, followed by Blazing Stewardesses the same year.
 They hired old-time western stars Bob Livingston and Don "Red" Barry to star.
 Material was written for the Three Stooges, but they had to pass due to poor health.
 Adamson considered their 1974 film Girls For Rent (a.k.a.
 I Spit on Your Corpse) a low point in their association, featuring porn actress Georgina Spelvin raping, and then killing, a mentally disabled man in one scene.
 Jessie's Girls was Adamson's take on the then-successful Raquel Welch film Hannie Caulder.
+In an interview a year before his death, Adamson mentioned it as one of the best films he had ever made.
 His last major film was the 1978 film Nurse Sherri, a horror film about a nurse who is possessed by the ghost of a woman who died during a surgical procedure, and is driven to avenge the dead woman by killing all of the doctors who were involved in her death.

 Adamson largely retired from filmmaking in the early 1980s, focusing with his wife on a career in real estate.
+In 1993 he said he was going to direct three television films in the near future, with Sherman again producing: Beyond This Earth, Alien Landing, and Gold Rush.
+However, none of these films were ever released.